-4.2.2 Folders
+4.2.5 Directory

 As Compositions accumulate over time in the EHR, they form a long-term patient history.
-Previous work in CEN [28] - [31] and SynEx [26] suggests that it is useful to be able to organise Compositions using a hierarchy of folders to classify them, much the same way files in a file system are arranged in the directory structure, as visualised by the Windows Explorer and other similar tools.
-In the openEHR model, folders do not contain Compositions by value but by reference, and are completely optional.
+An optional directory structure can be used in the EHR to organise Compositions using a hierarchy of Folders in much the same way files in a file system are visualised by the directory Explorer tool on Windows and other platforms.
+In the openEHR model, Folders do not contain Compositions by value but by reference.
 More than one Folder can refer to the same Composition.
 Folders might be used to manage a simple classification of Compositions, e.g into event and persistent, or they might be used to create numerous categories, based on episodes or other groupings of Compositions.
-Folder structures cann be archetyped.
+Folder structures can be archetyped.

-A simple structure showing Folders referencing Compositions is shown in FIGURE 6, in which the following folders are used:
+A simple structure showing Folders referencing Compositions is shown in FIGURE 7, in which the following folders are used: